 Trade composition

 Trade increased with the Treaty but another effect was a shift on the composition of trade.
 As we see in the literature review, Vergennes wanted to facilitate the development of trade with Great Britain in order to export farm products and imports manufactured ones, in the pure tradition of the physiocracy.
-Figures seem to tell a same story.
+My results seem to tell a same story.
 To study the composition of trade, I used the Standard International Trade Classification (SITC) in his third revision, a classification of goods made by the United Nations to classify the exports and imports of a country to enable comparing different countries and years.